jens-duttke/tslint-filter/README.md

 But that's very easy:

-Create a folder for custom rules in your project folder
+Either use one of the [predefined rule wrappers](#predefined-rule-wrappers), or create a folder for custom rules in your project folder

-In this folder create a JavaScript file like:
+In this folder create a JavaScript file like this:
 ```javascript
 module.exports = require('tslint-filter')('tslint/lib/rules/memberAccessRule');
 ```
 "tslint/lib/rules/memberAccessRule" is the name of the original rule, which you want to extend.

 You can name the file to whatever you want, but it must end with "Rule.js".
-I prefer th use the name of the original rule, and prefix it with "___", so in this case "___memberAccessRule.js".
+I prefer to use the name of the original rule, and prefix it with "___" (3x underscore), so in this case "___memberAccessRule.js".

 In your `tslint.json` add the folder to the "rulesDirectory" section:
 ```json